-Face Masks/Eye Protection
+Face Masks

-Medical masks, a face shield and goggles will be provided for all teachers and other staff of CDSBEO.
-All school-based staff will be required to wear medical masks, those staff with reasonable exceptions for medical conditions will be reviewed to determine an appropriate placement.
-In addition, all staff must wear approved eye protection (i.e face shield or goggles) when unable to physically distance themselves from others by a minimum of two (2) metres/six (6) feet.
-Students in grades 4 to 12 will be required to wear a cloth/non-medical mask.
-Students who have completed the required exemption form from wearing a mask in Grades 4 to 12 must be able to physically distance themselves from others by a minimum of two (2) metres/six (6) feet at all times inside and outside the school.
-Where this is not possible, consideration will be given to move the student to remote learning.
+Medical masks and a face shield will be provided for all teachers and other staff of CDSBEO.
+All school-based staff will be required to wear masks, with reasonable exceptions for medical conditions.
+Students in grades 4 to 8 will be required to wear a cloth/non-medical mask.
 Students in Kindergarten to grade 3 are encouraged to wear a mask but it is not required.
-Any change on the requirements regarding masks/face shields/goggles for staff and students will be provided by Public Health.
-Teachers should explain the rationale on the use of masks/face shields/goggles to the children.
-Local public health has indicated that the use of safety glasses is not an appropriate alternative to face shields or goggles, as they do not offer adequate protection from respiratory droplets or sprays.
-Staff can refer to the Admin Procedure D1:17 COVID-19 Medical Mask/Eye Protection for Employees for additional information.
+Any change on the requirements regarding masks/face shields for staff and students will be provided by Public Health.
+In situations where physical distancing cannot be maintained, public health has indicated that masks are appropriate.
+Teachers should explain the rationale on the use of masks/face shields to the children.